reruo321/Deep-Learning-Practice/002-Mathematical-Component-of-Neural-Network/README.md

 ### Batch Data
 Generally, the first axis (since the index starts from 0, it would be actually the 0th axis) of all data tensor in deep learning is sample axis. (sample dimension) Deep learning model does not process all dataset at once, but divide data into several small batches.

+In MNIST numeral data, a batch with the size 128

 ### Tensor in the Real World
 1. Vector Data
 2. Sequence Data (Time Series Data)